Go tell it on the Mountain

 + How does "Go Tell It on the Mountain" celebrate the birth of Jesus? >

-+ Who wrote the lyrics to "Go Tell It on the Mountain"? >
++ What is the Biblical reference in "Go Tell It on the Mountain"? >

 + What themes are explored in the lyrics of "Go Tell It on the Mountain"? >

-+ What is the Biblical Narrative and Religious Symbolism in "Go Tell It on the Mountain"? >
++ What is the significance of this carol "Go Tell It on the Mountain" in African American spiritual traditions? >

 Which Movie or Series Used this Carol?